Sasikala’s health: Normal and stable says hospital

 "She had breathlessness.
 Before that she had a fever.

-Accordingly we gave her treatment.
+Accordingly, we gave her treatment.
 Now her oxygen saturation level is normal, which is 96.
 Her condition is stable now," Kumar told reporters.

 According to him, she took a stroll in the morning.